 ‘No it doesn’t matter’ school of thought

-So what if your power meter reads 180 watts when you are doing 200 watts (example above).
+So what if your power meter reads 188 watts when you are doing 200 watts (example from above).
 You can still train to your power meter just the same.
-You can establish training zones and monitor your progress.
-It can even be said that your true wattage is a bit meaningless.
+You can establish training zones, conduct intervals and monitor your progress – just the same as if you had a power meter that measured both legs.
+I’ll take it a step further…it can even be said that your true wattage is a bit meaningless.

 Here is an analogy.
 Say you are trying to lose weight.
 You step on the bathroom scale and it says 175 lbs.
 Let’s assume your scale is under reporting your weight and you really weigh 180 lbs.
 Does that matter?
 You can still use the scale to track your weight loss progress.
 The fact that it is under reporting by 5 lbs. isn’t super important.
 Do you care how much you actually weigh…or how much you weigh vs. the last time you measured (hence your progress).
 This school of thought argues the latter and therefore believes a left-only power meter is just as good.